Constitution Hill, Aberystwyth

 The hill overlooks Cardigan Bay in Ceredigion, Wales, running between the town and the coastal settlements Borth and Clarach to the north.
-The site provides good views of the Aberystwyth, and the sightline extends as far as Snowdonia National Park and north Pembrokeshire.
+The site provides good views of Aberystwyth, and the sightline extends as far as Snowdonia National Park and north Pembrokeshire.

 Since 1896, the Aberystwyth Cliff Railway has ascended to the hill's summit, and the summit features a camera obscura, which is a 1980s rebuild of a Victorian era building which was erected as part of the "Luna Park" recreation area.

 At its peak runs the Clarach Footpath on the Wales Coast Path, which connects the town of Aberystwyth with Clarach Bay.
 Nearby is the Borth – Clarach Site of Special Scientific Interest.
 The hill itself is often referred to as "Consti" by locals.

 Description

 Constitution Hill is located on the western coast of Wales on Cardigan Bay, lying north of the town of Aberystwyth and to the south of the Clarach Bay holiday park.
 The hill is traversed from south to north by the Wales Coast Path.

 At the base of the hill there is an apotropaic site, where people stop at a metal piece in the ground, and perform a ritual known as "kicking the bar", using the soles of their feet.
 The origin of this custom is unknown, with researchers having several theories as to its origin.